jimmyneutront/commuto-docs/docs/technical-reference/core-tec-ref.md

 OfferOpened(bytes16 offerID, bytes interfaceId)
 ```

-Emitted when a new offer is opened.
+Emitted when a new offer is opened

 ## PriceChanged
 ```solidity
 PriceChanged(bytes16 offerID)
 ```

-Emitted when the price of an offer is changed.
+Emitted when the price of an offer is changed

 ## OfferCanceled
 ```solidity
 OfferCanceled(bytes16 offerID)
 ```

-Emitted when an offer is canceled.
+Emitted when an offer is canceled

 ## OfferTaken
 ```solidity
 OfferTaken(bytes16 offerID, bytes takerInterfaceId)
 ```

-Emitted when an offer is taken.
+Emitted when an offer is taken

 ## SwapFilled
 ```solidity